Policies and Procedures

 SICKNESS POLICY: Fluid Motion Massage LLC recognizes that both the therapists and clients are vulnerable to infections/illness and therefore ask clients to cancel appointments when they are feeling unwell.
 If you have any of the following contagious illnesses the sessions will be rescheduled: Diarrhea, Vomiting, Fever, Chicken Pox, Measles, Mumps, Meningitis, hepatitis A, Conjunctivitis, Rubella, Head Lice, Impetigo, Influenza, Meningococcal Disease, Polio, Ringworm of the body, feet or scalp, Scabies, Thrush, Whooping cough, strep throat during the infectious period and the common cold.

-SANITATION AND HYGIENE: Our practice policies on sanitation are that all equipment and linens that come in contact with the clients will be cleansed in an approved method.
+SANITATION AND HYGIENE: My practice policies on sanitation are that all equipment and linens that come in contact with the clients will be cleansed in an approved method.

 Before and after each session, the therapist's hands and forearms will be washed with hot soapy water and a disinfecting solution.
 Any breaks in the skin of the therapist will be covered with protective coverings.